Granulation: From solids

 In plastic recycling, granulation is the process of shredding plastic objects to be recycled into flakes or pellets, suitable for later reuse in plastics extrusion.
 In the first stage, plastic objects to be recycled are fed to an electric motor-powered cutting chamber, which continually cuts the material using one of several types of cutting systems.
 Some systems use a scissor-like cutting motion, chevron or V-type rotor helical rotor or fly knives.
 The material is ground into all the smaller flakes until they became fine enough to fall through a mesh screen.
 In wet-granulation lines, water is continually sprayed in the cutting chamber to remove the debris and impurities, and acts as a lubricant of the steel blades; in dry-granulation lines, water is not present, but such technology generally produces output of lower quality than the wet technology.
 While the process is relatively simple, it must be carefully parametrized, as the high temperatures resulting from friction can damage the material and affect its plasticity.
 Regular maintenance and sharpening of the scissor blades are essential, as well as close monitoring of the process due to potential clogging and jamming.

 In many cases, granulation may be the only step required before the plastics can be reused for manufacturing of new products.
 In other, the new or recycled plastic material must be remade into pellets.
 The material is molten and extruded into thin rods, which are then cooled in a water tank and finely chopped into small cylindrical pellets.

+Fertilizers

+Granulation is significant for fertilizers since granulated product is more economical to ship and store, not to mention easier to apply.